TAU-VAILab/HaLo-NeRF/docs/3d_localization.md

 You can monitor the training process by `tensorboard --logdir {save_dir}/logs/{scene_name} --port=8600` and go to `localhost:8600` in your browser.

-## Step 2: Retrieve relevant mages
+## Step 2: Retrieve relevant images

 TODO